-The Circular Economy Working Group
+The Routes to Market Working Group

 This Working Group of Food Exeter exists to find ways to secure a step change in the amount of local, sustainably grown food that is produced and consumed locally.
 This is about growing the local economy so it is resilient and working with the environment, not against it.